Favourited 36 times

-We believe that the small steps truly do count and that change begins with each one of us, which is why we have chosen to open our home to those who are inspired to share and learn as compared to living an isolated homesteading life just the two of us.
-We do not claim to be experts, however, we also believe that we are all experts of our own experience and there is a great deal of value in the growing pains of hands-on learning and trial and error that accompany any meaningful project.
+We believe that the small steps truly do matter and that change begins with each one of us, which is why we have chosen to open our home to those who are inspired to share and learn instead of living an isolated homesteading life, just the two of us.
+We do not claim to be experts, however, we believe that we are all experts of our own experience and there is a great deal of value in the growing pains of hands-on learning and trial and error that accompany any meaningful project.

 - Continuing to revitalize old pasture land

-The continuation of a Permaculture Plan for the property is of utmost importance for 2019, with a large focus on increasing growing space and soil fertility, as well as planning for more permanent plantings, such as fruit and berry trees/bushes.
-And of course, there is always the ongoing daily chores and livestock management, including milking goats, goat cuddles, and goat hikes, feeding the cows, pigs, chickens, and ducks, collecting eggs, rotating pasture areas, and a variety of other tasks.
+The continuation of a Permaculture Plan for the property is of utmost importance for 2020, with a large focus on increasing growing space and soil fertility, as well as planning for more permanent plantings, such as fruit and berry trees/shrubs.
+We will also begin to establish permanent pasture areas in order to make the tasks of rotational grazing that much easier!
+And of course, there is always the ongoing daily routines and livestock management, including milking goats, goat cuddles, and goat hikes, feeding the cows, pigs, chickens, and ducks, collecting eggs, rotating pasture areas, and a variety of other tasks.

 What to Expect During Your Stay:

 We are looking for people who feel drawn to be part of the creation of a new farm, along with the various social enterprises integral to this vision.
 This is not an established farm that has been in production for generations, it is a newly planted seed that needs help to grow.
 This season, we will be looking to host casual volunteers, as well as interns and apprentices.
 Please contact us for more information about our intern and apprentice opportunities.

 Volunteers are asked to work 5 hours/day with two days off in a row with a minimum of a one week stay.
 Your days will be a combination of daily farm routines as well as seasonal projects.